davidjnorth/bitrefill-david-test/README.md

 ### Invoices

-Use `waitForComplettion: true` on `client.createInvoice()` to wait for the invoice to complete before getting a responnse.
+Use `waitForComplettion: true` on `client.createInvoice()` to wait for the invoice to complete before getting a response.

 Payment types:
 `paymentType: 'autoBalancePayment' | 'triggerBalancePayment' | 'bitcoinPayment'`